Kaya-Sem/Backpacking-Pocketguide/2. Clothing and Gear/2.2 Footwear/Footwear care.md

 ### What you'll need for cleaning your *hiking boots*

 - A boot-specific brush, an old vegetable brush or toothbrush
-- Specialized boot cleaner, saddle soap or a mild solution of dishwashing soap and water
+- Specialized boot cleaner, saddle soap or a mild solution of dish-washing soap and water

 ### Cleaning the Uppers